Commensurators of normal subgroups of lattices: Proofs

 Since this sequence is not split (as topological groups), this does not automatically yield a long exact sequence on continuous cohomology of (locally compact, second countable) topological groups.
 However, for totally disconnected groups, it is a result of Michael that there is a long exact sequence (see \cite[Thm M]{wigner-cohomology}).
 The part that is relevant for us is

 To describe $H^2_c(H'',\bbC)$, recall the following vanishing result for the continuous cohomology of semisimple groups: \begin{thm}[{Casselman-Wigner \cite[Cor.
-2]{casselman-wigner}]{casselman-wigner}}] Let $F$ be a non-archimedean local field.
+2]{casselman-wigner}}] Let $F$ be a non-archimedean local field.
 The $F$-rational points of a connected, semisimple, algebraic group over $F$ have vanishing continuous cohomology (with $\bbC$-coefficients) in positive degrees.\end{thm} \begin{rem} The above citation is for the result with $F=\bbQ_p$.
 For the general case, see \cite[Rem.
 (2), p.
-210]{casselman-wigner}. \end{rem} We will use this to show that $H^2_c(H'',\bbC)=0$: Indeed, we have $H''\cong (N/C)/Z\times H'$ and $H'$ is a finite index subgroup of $\bbG(k_S)$ (see Remark \ref{rem:one-prime}).
-The cohomology of $H''$ is then computed using the Hochschild-Serre spectral sequence (see \cite[Prop.
+210]{casselman-wigner}. \end{rem} We will use this to show that $H^2_c(H'',\bbC)=0$: Indeed, we have $H''\cong (N/C)/Z\times H'$ and $H'\subseteq H$ has finite index.
+The cohomology of $H''$ is then computed from the cohomology of $H'$ using the Hochschild-Serre spectral sequence (see \cite[Prop.
 5]{casselman-wigner}), whose second page is $E_2^{pq}=H^p_c(H''/H', H^q_c(H',\bbC))$.
 Since $H''/H'\cong (N/C)/Z$ is finite, its cohomology vanishes in positive degrees so that the the second page is concentrated on $p=0$, where its values are $H^\bullet_c(H',\bbC)$.
-Further, $H'$ is a finite index, open, normal subgroup of a finite product of groups to which Casselman-Wigner's result applies, and the same spectral sequence argument shows that $H^2_c(H',\bbC)=0$, as desired.
+Further, $H'\subseteq H$ is a finite index normal subgroup and $H$, being the Schlichting completion of an $S$-arithmetic group with respect to its integral points, is a finite index, open, normal subgroup of a finite product of groups to which Casselman-Wigner's result applies (see Proposition \ref{prop:schlichting-arithmetic}), and the same spectral sequence argument shows that $H^2_c(H',\bbC)=0$, as desired.

 Finally, to be able to use the long exact sequence \eqref{eq:les-coeff}, we consider $H^1_c(H'',\bbC/\bbZ)$: From the splitting $H''\cong (N/C)/Z\times H'$, it is clear that $H''$ has compact totally disconnected topological abelianization (i.e. the quotient by $\overline{[H'',H'']}$ is finite), and hence $H^1_c(H'',\bbC/\bbZ)$ is torsion.